oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/13-create-calculated-measures.md

 In the Analytic View, there are two types of measures:

 -   **Fact measures** are from the fact table.
-Fact measures access data from the fact table include aggregation operators.
+Fact measures are mapped to the fact table and include aggregation operators.

 -   **Calculated measures** are created using expression.
-Calculated measure reference fact measures or other calculated measures.
+Calculated measures reference fact measures or other calculated measures, and do not include aggregation operators.

 The analytic view includes an expression language used for calculated measures.
-You can also use any SQL single row function in the definition of a calculated measure.
+You can also use any SQL single-row function in the definition of a calculated measure.

+Estimated Time:  5 minutes.

 ## Task 1  Create a Calculated Measure